Jasmeet094/automation-create-user-ec2s/README.md

 ### Step 1 - Create Document in AWS SSM

 1. Go to systems manager in AWS and create a Document in `owned by me` and select `automation` then & paste the Document code.
+NOTE: While Creating Document Please change the instance tag in the script and add tag which your ec2 have

 ### Step 2 - Create IAM Role for Eventbridge